 FOR DIFFERENT TYPES OF PAINT

 The difference between an okay paint job and a professional looking paint job is actually smaller than you might think.
-Product and technique are the main differences.
-If you head over to our Choosing The Right Tools section you'll find some good tips for getting the right tools.
-Our in store paint associates are also here to help you get the right product for your project, so that's half of the equation.
-We can also give you some great advice about painting, but watching someone actually doing it while they demonstrate the process is even better.
+Product, tools, and technique are the main differences.
+Our in store paint associates are here to help you get the right paint and tools for your project, We can also give you some great advice about painting.
+That said, being able to watch someone actually doing it is a great addition to good advice.
+The short video below is a good

 With any paint you want to avoid overworking it.
 If you go back over paint as it is starting to set up and dry you will add texture and roller marks.
 With any good quality, high solids paint you should apply paint to an area with the least amount of rolling or brushing possible and leave it alone to level and dry.
 After painting a section of wall, reloading your roller, and painting your next section of wall you will want to go back into the previous section a little bit to blend them together.
 This is called back rolling, and half a rollers width to one rollers width is sufficient to blend the areas together.
 Back rolling any further is unnecessary and likely to add texture as the paint is starting to set-up.